newrelic/newrelic-fluentd-output/DEVELOPER.md

 * Cause a change that you've configured Fluentd to pick up (for instance, append to a file you're having it monitor)
 * Look in `https://wanda-ui.staging-service.newrelic.com/launcher/logger.log-launcher` for your log message

+# Changes and merging branches

+If you are making any changes to the plugin there are a few steps to follow to ensure we are testing correctly:
+* Make sure that you are working from the internal Github repo so that PRs go through the build process
+* When your build process passes, then add changes to the public repo

 # Deploying to Gemfury

 After merging to master you must also push the code to Gemfury, which is where customers will get our gem from.